EndPointCorp/end-point-blog/2023/03/pgTap_for_testing_database.md

 To install pgtap for Postgres, you will need to follow these steps:

-1.download the pgtap source code from its GitHub repository
+1. download the pgtap source code from its GitHub repository

 ```bash
 git clone https://github.com/pgtap/pgtap.git